Resident Assistant (RA) Applicant Information

 - Check and respond to voice-mail and e-mail daily.

-- Represent the Office of Residence Services to the residential community.
+- Represent Residence Life & Housing to the residential community.

-- Serve three office hours in a Community office per week completing paperwork, answering the phone, and processing other tasks assigned by the professional staff or be assigned a 3-hour per week project.
+- Serve one office hour in a Community office per week completing paperwork, answering the phone, and processing other tasks assigned by the professional staff

-- Be a resident advocate - provide feedback to ORS and/or others regarding resident interests (e.g. academic success, judicial concerns, and housing needs as it pertains to improvement of services); serve as a liaison between residents and the department.
+- Be a resident advocate - provide feedback to RL & H and/or others regarding resident interests (e.g. academic success, student conduct concerns, and housing needs as it pertains to improvement of services); serve as a liaison between residents and the department.

 - Understand the structure and responsibilities of the student housing tri-pod (facilities, residence life, and business) and how those units integrate and depend upon each other.

-- Remain on campus at end of Fall Quarter until hallway locks are changed and communities are considered closed.
-Be available up to 48 hours after Spring Quarter closing to assist with administrative tasks, check-outs and summer check-in.
+- Remain on campus at end of Fall Semester until hallway locks are changed and communities are considered closed.
+Be available up to 48 hours after Spring Semester closing to assist with administrative tasks, check-outs and summer check-in.

-- Interpret, enforce, confront and document violations of University and ORS Policy (discipline, business, and facilities policies included).
+- Interpret, enforce, confront and document violations of University and RL & H Policy (discipline, business, and facilities policies included).

-- Document behavioral infractions and complete related judicial conduct paperwork in a timely manner.
+- Document behavioral infractions and complete related student conduct paperwork in a timely manner.

 The Resident Assistant position requires strong leadership; it is understood that a significant degree of availability in the residential community and a significant time commitment is required for Resident Assistants to be successful with development of their respective communities and effective completion of their position responsibilities.
 To be successful, a RA must make the position part of his or her lifestyle and have a passion for reaching out and working with fellow students on a daily basis.
 Individuals who apply for and accept the Resident Assistant position will be expected to utilize effective personal time and stress management techniques while successfully balancing academic studies, job responsibilities and a personal life.

-Due to the time demands of the RA position, Resident Assistants who desire to take more than the normal undergraduate 18 credit hour load will need to receive advance approval from the Associate Director for Residence Life.
-Individuals who desire to take graduate (Master’s, Doctorate, and Medical School) classes or participate in student teaching, internships, and nursing clinical will need to obtain approval from the Associate Director for Residence Life prior to being employed in the RA position.
+Due to the time demands of the RA position, Resident Assistants who desire to take more than the normal undergraduate 18 credit hour load will need to receive advance approval from an Assistant Director for Residence Life.
+Individuals who desire to take graduate (Master’s, Doctorate, and Medical School) classes or participate in student teaching, internships, and nursing clinical will need to obtain approval from an Assistant Director for Residence Life prior to being employed in the RA position.
 Individuals who hold paid positions in student organizations (i.e., UAB, Student Government, etc.) may not be employed as a RA if compensation for that position is commiserate with more than 10 hours per week as such a position is considered secondary employment.

-Given the important commitment a RA has to make to his or her community, as well as time demands on the Resident Assistant position, Resident Assistants are limited to no more than 10 hours of employment outside of the Office of Residence Services.
-Secondary employment will be considered on a case-by-case basis.
+Given the important commitment a RA has to make to his or her community, as well as time demands on the Resident Assistant position, Resident Assistants are limited to no more than 12 hours of outside commitments to the RA position, including secondary employment (maximum 10 hours), community involvement, or campus leadership activities.
+Employment outside the department will be considered on a case-by-case basis.
 Such employment requires advance approval from the immediate supervisor.
 While supervisors will work with staff members as they juggle a second job, it will be expected that there will be no scheduling, time commitment or job concerns resulting from secondary employment and/or student teaching, internships, nursing clinical or extracurricular activities.
 RA training is required for all staff and RAs.
 Pre-academic year RA training generally takes place for the entire two weeks prior to fall opening.
 A follow-up training weekend may also be required.

-Resident Assistants will be assigned to a residential community as determined by the Office of Residence Services.
-Resident Assistants will be expected to remain in good academic and judicial standing with the ORS and University at all times.
+Resident Assistants will be assigned to a residential community as determined by Residence Life & Housing.
+Resident Assistants will be expected to remain in good academic and judicial standing with RL & H and University at all times.
 Resident Assistants are not eligible to hold any elected residential community council/RCA position.
 Upon leaving the RA position (whether by termination or resignation), the RA will not be allowed to reside in the same community in which s/he was employed.
-Individuals who quit or get terminated from their positions prior to the end of the employment contract may be subject to a $150.00 separation fee and/or reimbursement for prorated flex plan dollars.
 The term of the RA contract is for one academic year only and reinstatement for the following year is not automatic.

 The Resident Assistant position offers an attractive array of non-monetary benefits such as enhanced leadership skills, opportunities to grow and develop personally and professionally, transferable job experience, ability to communicate with a very diverse array of individuals, opportunities to challenge yourself and try new ideas in a supportive and non-threatening community, lifelong friendships that form as a result of the job, in-depth in-service and skills training, and opportunities to attend student leadership conferences, as well as have a lot of fun.
 However, the job is not for everyone.
 It is important that candidates, prior to applying for the position, reflect upon their own capabilities and motivations for applying.
 You should not do this job for financial compensation; if you truly want to be successful you must have a strong passion and desire in your heart to serve the needs of your fellow students.
 This is one of the best jobs you can have as an undergraduate student but it has to be the right job for you!